Zverik/15minute/README.md

 This is a script and a visualization page for presenting a 15-minute city calculation.
 Should be pretty simple, no installation required.

+For an example of an output, see [github.io](https://zverik.github.io/15minute/).

 ## Preparing the data

 Open the terminal in the `prepare` directory.